Upcoming and Recent Compliance Dates Affecting Agriculture

 - Oil spills endanger public health, impact drinking water, devastate natural resources, and disrupt the economy.
 Every effort must be made to prevent oil spills and to clean them up promptly once they occur.

 - The purpose of the Spill Prevention, Control, and Countermeasure (SPCC) rule is to help facilities and farms prevent a discharge of oil into navigable waters or adjoining shorelines.

 - A key element of the SPCC rule requires farms and other facilities to develop, maintain and implement an oil spill prevention plan, called an SPCC Plan.
 These plans help farms prevent oil spill, as well as control a spill should one occur.

-- More information from EPA, visit SPCC for Agriculture
+- More information from EPA, visit the SPCC for Agriculture website.

 Certification and Training (C&T, or Certification of Pesticide Applicators) Rule

 EPA has finalized stronger standards for people who apply restricted use pesticides (RUPs).
 The January 4, 2017, final rule became effective March 6, 2017.
 All states must submit their new compliance plans to EPA by March 4, 2020.

 For more information, please visit the Revised Certification Standards for Pesticide Applicators website.

 Under EPCRA, reporting of air emissions from animal waste at farms is not required.
 On June 4, 2019, EPA Administrator Wheeler signed a final rule to amend the emergency release notification regulations under EPCRA.
 This amendment adds a reporting exemption for air emissions from animal waste at farms.

 Due to the FARM Act’s legislative amendments to CERCLA, “air emissions from animal waste at a farm” are exempt from reporting under CERCLA.
 Accordingly, on August 1, 2018, EPA published a final rule revising the CERCLA reporting regulations to incorporate the FARM Act’s amendments to CERCLA.